Dmarine2022/NLA-project_materials/README.md

 3. Statistical analysis and modeling
 4. Figure generation
 Users should be able to reproduce the main results by running scripts in sequence.
+Please load the individual datasets for 2022, 2017, and 2012.

 Contact